Evelyn Keyes: Film career

 A chorus girl by age 18, Keyes came out to Hollywood and was introduced to Cecil B. DeMille who in her own words "signed me to a personal contract without even making a test".
 After a handful of B movies at Paramount Pictures, she was cast in Say It in French (1938).
 However, Keyes had to drop out to have an abortion and was replaced by Olympe Bradna.
 Later, she auditioned for the role of Scarlett O'Hara in Gone with the Wind (1939).
 Though she failed to get the part, Selznick was impressed by her Southern accent and cast her as Scarlett O'Hara's sister Suellen in January 1939.

 Columbia Pictures signed her to a contract.
 In 1941, she played an ingenue in Here Comes Mr. Jordan.
 She spent most of the early 1940s playing leads in many of Columbia's B dramas and mysteries.
 She appeared as the female lead opposite Larry Parks in Columbia's blockbuster hit The Jolson Story (1946).
 She followed this up with an enjoyable minor screwball comedy, The Mating of Millie, with Glenn Ford.
 She was then in a 1949 role as Kathy Flannigan in Mrs. Mike.

+While under contract at Columbia, Keyes had long complained about the lack of challenging roles offered to her.
+When Sam Spiegel had bought the story for the film noir thriller The Prowler, John Huston (Spiegel's partner at Horizon Pictures) thought it would be the perfect project for Keyes, his then estranged wife, who went on to star in the 1951 movie alongside Van Heflin.
+Keyes felt it to be the best role and performance of her career.
 Keyes' last role in a major film was a small part as Tom Ewell's vacationing wife in The Seven Year Itch (1955).
 Keyes officially retired in 1956, but continued to act.